 The Secret to Vintage Jeans

-On December 31, 2017, the doors closed on North Carolina’s White Oak plant—the first, and now last, big textile mill in the U.S. to make true, vintage-style denim.
+In November, 2017, the doors closed on North Carolina’s White Oak plant—one of the first, and (almost) the last, big textile mill in the U.S. to make true, vintage-style denim.
 Our correspondent tracks down the secret to classic jeans, and their unexpected future.

 If you’re lucky enough to own a pair of authentic, “selvage” denim jeans, you know what you love about them: their visible engineering, their durability, and the almost living way they fade and mold to your body.
 What you might not know is that their existence has long relied on an odd combination of obsolete machinery, working class necessity, retro fashion, American mythology, and foreign ingenuity.

 The period authenticity in the weave room is more than aesthetic; the vibrations of the Drapers bouncing on the wooden floor provide White Oak denim’s unique terroir.
 The plant’s signature is in every swath of denim it makes, like cursive vibrations written in weft yarn.

 Today, most denim, both here and abroad, is produced in extremely high-tech environments—at sprawling factories full of computer-controlled looms.
 These machines are big, fast, and exact, programmable to the tenth of a millimeter.
 That’s all very nice for a textile factory’s bottom line, but it doesn’t do much for the life or uniqueness of your pants.
 If you want character in your jeans, and that extra ounce of longevity, you have to go old school.